atomicgtool/atomicg-client/README.md

             - name: name
               type: string

-All model must have the root element "model" beneath it the following options are availables.
+All model must have the root element *model* beneath it the following options are available.

 | option      | description                          | required |
 |-------------|--------------------------------------|----------|